Q. Are We Not Men? A: We Are Devo!: Artwork and packaging

-The cover was illustrated by Joe Heiner, based on an image of golfer Juan "Chi-Chi" Rodríguez that the band had found on a golf strap.
-According to Casale, David Berman, Senior Vice President of business affairs at their record label, Warner Bros., decided that the image could not be used because "he was a golf fan and felt we were making fun of Chi Chi."
-The band offered to contact Rodriguez personally but had time constraints, due to the forthcoming production of their album.
-The manager of the company's art department, Rick Serini, recommended an artist who could airbrush and alter the face of the picture, while lead singer Mark Mothersbaugh offered a picture he had procured from a local newspaper that morphed the faces of U.S. presidents John F. Kennedy, Lyndon B. Johnson, Richard Nixon and Gerald Ford.
-These ideas were later morphed with the original image of Rodríguez to create the cover art of the album.
+The cover was illustrated by Joe Heiner, based on an image of golfer Chi-Chi Rodríguez that the band had found on a golf strap.
+According to Casale, David Berman at Warner Bros., decided that the image could not be used because "he was a golf fan and felt we were making fun of Chi Chi."
+The band offered to contact Rodriguez personally but had time constraints due to the forthcoming production of their album.
+Rick Serini, the manager of the company's art department, recommended an artist who could airbrush and alter the face of the picture, and lead singer Mark Mothersbaugh offered a picture he had procured from a local newspaper that morphed the faces of U.S. presidents John F. Kennedy, Lyndon B. Johnson, Richard Nixon, and Gerald Ford.
+These ideas were morphed with the original image of Rodríguez to create the cover art of the album.

-The band did eventually get Rodríguez's permission to use the original photograph.
-Since the "morphed" album sleeves were already in production by that time, Serini claimed it would cost the band $2,500 to halt production and reinstate the image intended originally by the band, which forced the band to keep the morphed version.
-According to Casale, "we were able to come out with something that by the corporate interference and misunderstanding of the business side of Warner Bros.
+The band did get Rodríguez's permission to use the original photograph.
+Because the "morphed" album sleeves were in production, Serini claimed it would cost the band $2,500 to halt production and reinstate the image intended originally by the band, which forced the band to keep the morphed version.
+Casale said "we were able to come out with something that by the corporate interference and misunderstanding of the business side of Warner Bros.
 Records, actually unwittingly produced something far more Devo than the original image."
-The original cover illustration, with Rodriguez's face intact, appeared on the picture sleeve for the "Be Stiff" single.
+The original cover illustration, with Rodriguez's face intact, appeared on the picture sleeve for the single "Be Stiff".

 The European version had completely different artwork, featuring stills taken from the band's short film The Truth About De-Evolution.
-The front cover of the European version depicts Mark Mothersbaugh wearing goggles, a bow tie, and rubber gloves, while the back cover features Gerald Casale, Jim Mothersbaugh, and Bob Mothersbaugh wearing sunglasses under nylon stockings.
+The front cover of the European version depicts Mark Mothersbaugh wearing goggles, a bow tie, and rubber gloves, and the back cover features Gerald Casale, Jim Mothersbaugh, and Bob Mothersbaugh wearing sunglasses under nylon stockings.

 Release

 Devo received offers to release Q: Are We Not Men?
-A: We Are Devo! from Warner Bros., Island, Virgin and David Bowie's production company, Bewlay Brothers.
+A: We Are Devo! from Warner Bros., Island, Virgin and David Bowie's Bewlay Brothers.
 Virgin obtained the rights to release the album in the United Kingdom, while Warner Bros. held the rights for North America.
 The album was originally planned for a spring 1978 release, but had to be delayed due to legal disputes between Warner and Virgin.
-It was eventually released by Warner in the United States on August 28, 1978, and by Virgin in the United Kingdom on September 1, 1978.
+It was released by Warner in the United States on August 28, 1978 and by Virgin in the United Kingdom on September 1, 1978.
 Virgin also released a picture disc version of the album, illustrated with a still from The Truth About De-Evolution.